Goalkeepers often punt the ball downfield, but can they be blocked, and can they score – we take a look at the official rules.

 However, on an amateur level, there have been goals scored from dropkicks.
 In most cases, it was more of a fluke, but the goal stands, nevertheless.

 Can a goalkeeper score from a goal kick?

-A goal kick is considered as an indirect free kick and if the ball crosses the line without another player touching it, it’s not a goal.
+A goal kick is considered as a direct free-kick and if the ball crosses the line it’s a goal.

 It does happen in soccer where a goal kick reaches the other side of the field.
-Once a goalkeeper let the ball bounce into the goal from a goal kick.
+Once a goalkeeper lets the ball bounce into the goal from a goal kick.

 This is a shock to most, as it would seem like a goal.
 This is not seen much in the professional game, but you are likely to see it in an amateur game.

 Can a goalkeeper score by throwing the ball in the goal?

-A goalkeeper would need a super throw to be able to get the ball down the other end of the field, past all of the players – but anthing is possible in soccer!
+A goalkeeper would need a super throw to be able to get the ball down the other end of the field, past all of the players – but anything is possible in soccer!

 If the keeper throws the ball in the opponent’s goal, it’s not a goal and a goal kick is awarded to the opposing team.